formlio/forml/docs/concept.rst

     some common basic structure that can be understood across projects and help (not only) ForML itself to understand the project just by visiting the expected places.

-    More details about the project layout are explained in the :doc:`project` sections.
+    More details about the project layout are explained in the :ref:`project` sections.

 .. _concept-dsl: